tchar/xml-express-middleware/README.md

 --- | --- | ---
 transformXmlKeys | string:['decamelize','camelize','none'], default:'none' | transform the xml keys
-rootXmlKey | string, default:elements | adds root xml key when the json is an array noXmlTransform | boolean, default: false | if true does not transform the original json to xml and ignores all other xml related options
+rootXmlKey | string, default:elements | adds root xml key when the json is an array xmlName | string, default: 'xml' | the name of the function to be added to res. default is xml meaning it will add an xml method to res. noXmlTransform | boolean, default: false | if true does not transform the original json to xml and ignores all other xml related options

 So for example the following json response